Yosshy-123/KAeRU-Log/.github/README.md

 Please report bugs or suggest improvements by **creating an issue** or contacting us at *Yosshy_123@proton.me*.

 > [!warning]
-> ※If contacting us via email, replies may be delayed.
+> If contacting us via email, replies may be delayed.
 > We appreciate it if you can use Issues whenever possible.

 ---